 Inside the jaw joint, there is a smooth material called cartilage, covering part of the bones.
 There is also a cartilage disc within the joint.
 The joint is lubricated by fluid called synovial fluid.

-What are the symptoms of temporomandibular joint disorders?
+What are the symptoms of temporomandibular joint (TMJ) disorders?

 - Pain in the joint area or nearby.
-The pain is usually located just in front of the ear, and it may spread to the cheek, the ear itself, and to the temple.
+The pain is usually located just in front of the ear and it may spread to the cheek, the ear itself and the temple.

 - Clicks or noises can sometimes be heard coming from the jaw joint when you chew or move your mouth.
 These noises can be normal, so they are only relevant if you have other symptoms in the joint, such as pain or reduced movement.

-- Because the ear is very close to the jaw joint, some people get ear symptoms such as noise in the ear, sensitivity to sound or dizziness (vertigo).
+- Because the ear is very close to the jaw joint, some people develop ear symptoms such as:

 Problems with the muscles may be caused by: